-Another Turkoman source estimates the overall Turkoman population in Iraq to be around 2.5 million and suggests the distribution as reflected in Figures 1 and 2.
-Another Turkoman estimate, by Mustafa Ziya, the former representative of the Turkmen National Front in Turkey, claims the current Turkoman population in Iraq to be around 2,600,000 making up 10-12% of Iraqi population.
+Another Turkoman source estimates the overall Turkoman population in Iraq to be around 2.5 million and suggests the distribution as reflected in Figures 1 and 2.10 Another Turkoman estimate, by Mustafa Ziya, the former representative of the Turkmen National Front in Turkey, claims the current Turkoman population in Iraq to be around 2,600,000 making up 10-12% of Iraqi population.
 The population in and around Talafer, the biggest city within the Mosul province, is around 1,000,000.
 Arbil has a Turkoman population of 300,000.
 The centre of Kirkuk has 350,000 Turkomans, while the environs of Kirkuk have 650,000 Turkomans.
-Lastly, Baghdad has 300,000 Turkomans.

-According to Demirci and many other Turkish and Turkoman scholars the populations of Turkoman people in Iraq cannot be less than 10-15% of the overall Iraqi population.
-In Demirci's study, the 1957 census puts the Iraqi population at 6,300,000 and the Turkoman population at 567,000.
-The importance of the 1957 census lies in the fact that this was the first and last Iraqi census which allowed the Turkoman people to register themselves as Turks.
+Lastly, Baghdad has 300,000 Turkomans.11 population.12 In Demirci's study, the 1957 census puts the Iraqi population at 6,300,000 and the Turkoman population at 567,000.13 The importance of the 1957 census lies in the fact that this was the first and last Iraqi census, which allowed the Turkoman people to register themselves as Turks.
 In other censuses conducted later, the 'Turkoman' category under the section of 'nationalities' was dropped.